Accepted Students Day

 Experienced Faculty with Diverse Specialty Areas and Resources

 At GCU, our classes are taught by full-time faculty who bring a range of professional expertise and research to coursework.
 All MSW faculty at GCU are licensed social workers, and many are active practitioners.
-Our director, Megan Sherman, holds a Ph.D. in Social Work and is a licensed clinical social worker (LCSW), author, advocate, educator, and researcher with two decades’ experience in the field.
+Ingyu Moon, M.S.W., Ph.D. is an Assistant Professor of Social Work and the MSW Program Director.

 Targeted for Working Professionals